sschuhmi/AWS-ML-Operationalizing/README.md

 ![image](06_EC2-instance-Details.jpg)

 An instance type of t3.micro was used to minimize the costs.
 Moreover, there is a free-tier option for this instance type available, reducing EC2 costs actually down to zero within this project.
-The following Amazon Machine Image (AMI) was used: Deep Learning OSS Nvidia Driver AMI GPU PyTorch 2.11 (Amazon Linux 2023)
+The following Amazon Machine Image (AMI) was used: Deep Learning AMI with Single CUDA (Amazon Linux 2023)

-To run the EC2 variant e.g. via Terminal, use the standalone EC2 path when you want to train outside SageMaker-managed jobs.
+To run the EC2 variant e.g. via Terminal, just use the standalone EC2 path when you want to train outside SageMaker-managed jobs.

 ```bash
 wget https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip